-Don’t miss our guides to the best pumpkin patches and corn mazes in Metro Vancouver and spooky Halloween events and Drive-thru Vancouver Christmas events, holiday light displays and markets.
+Don’t miss our guides to the best pumpkin patches and corn mazes in Metro Vancouver, spooky Halloween events and Drive-thru Vancouver Christmas events, holiday light displays and markets.

 Before heading out to your favourite Vancouver festival or event activity check their websites listed below for the latest COVID-19 updates.

 Keep your family and others safe and healthy by wearing a face mask, social distancing and using hand sanitizer.
 Carry your Vaccine Passport to show as proof of vaccination if needed for entry.

 Many events require online registration to save your spot and wearing a face mask is mandatory.